Lajos Bíró

-Lajos Bíró (/hu/; (Note: In isolation, Lajos is pronounced /hu/.) born Lajos Blau; 22 August 1880 – 9 September 1948) was a Hungarian novelist, playwright, and screenwriter who wrote many films from the early 1920s through the late 1940s.
+Lajos Bíró (/hu/; (Note: In isolation, Lajos is pronounced /hu/.) born Lajos Blau;22 August 1880 – 9 September 1948) was a Hungarian novelist, playwright, and screenwriter who wrote many films from the early 1920s through the late 1940s.

 Life

-He was born in Nagyvárad, Kingdom of Hungary, Austro-Hungarian Empire (now Oradea, Romania) into Hungarian Jewish family.
+He was born in Nagyvárad, Kingdom of Hungary (now Oradea, Romania) into Hungarian Jewish family.
 According to some sources he was born in Vienna.
 After high school, he worked as a newspaper writer in Paris, then in Oradea from 1900, and in Budapest from 1905.
 From 1904 he was deputy editor of the newspaper Pesti Napló.
 In March 1906 he married Jolan Veszi, daughter of József Vészi.
 From 1906 to 1909, he lived in Berlin.
 After that, he worked for The Newspaper and, from autumn 1913 for The World Newspaper.
 In 1914 he participated in the founding of the Civic Radical Party.
 He responded to the prolongation of World War I with sharply anti-militarist articles.
 The Károlyi government appointed him State Secretary for Foreign Affairs.
 He was a member of the writers' directory and president of the Writers' Union.
 After the fall of the Hungarian Soviet Republic in 1919, he was forced into emigration, initially living in Austria, France, and Germany.
 From 1925 to 1928, he resided in the United States, then in Berlin, and from 1932, in England.
 In United Kingdom he worked as a scenario chief for London Film Productions run by Alexander Korda, collaborating on many screenplays with Arthur Wimperis.
 He died in London on 9 September 1948 of a heart attack.
 He is buried in the northern section of Hampstead Cemetery in north London.

 In 1929, he was nominated for an Academy Award for Best Original Writing for The Last Command, but lost to Ben Hecht for Underworld, the only other nomination in this category.

 His beginning as a writer was influenced by naturalism.
 In his tense short stories, he illustrates the contradictions of contemporary bourgeois morality.